seamoon76/depthsplat-vggt/README.md

 We use Re10k dataset.
 Firstly, please refer to [DepthSplat's DATASETS.md](https://github.com/cvg/depthsplat/blob/main/DATASETS.md) to download the Re10k dataset.

-Secondly, we use [VGGT](https://github.com/facebookresearch/vggt/tree/main) to process the Re10k data to estimate camera poses and depth maps.
-Please clone the [VGGT](https://github.com/facebookresearch/vggt/tree/main) code and replace its [TODO]() file with our provided [TODO]() file, and store the processed data at `datasets/vggt_re10k`.
+Secondly, we use calibrated method to get the aligned extrinsics from VGGSfm / VGGT, please store the processed data at `datasets/re10k_vggsfm` or `datasets/re10k_norm`.

 We provide a minimal example set of processed training and test data at this [polybox link](https://polybox.ethz.ch/index.php/s/2cCrcS2tsAf9RnW).
 You can download the `datasets` directory and put it under the root path of this project for a quick validation.